RiddhiAthreya/Splitwise/README.md

 ![WhatsApp Image 2022-08-03 at 8 11 41 PM](https://user-images.githubusercontent.com/54843776/182651401-f5ea74f9-110b-47d8-b68c-a1545d22099d.jpeg)

 ## How to run
 - Step 1 : Please make sure you have .net core 3.1 installed.
-You can get it from this location
+You can get it from this location.
+Install both , SDK(SDK 3.1.421) as well as the ASP.NET core runtime(ASP.NET Core Runtime 3.1.27)

 https://dotnet.microsoft.com/en-us/download/dotnet/3.1